 Don’t forget to socialize

 While everyone is now cautious about living the house, that doesn’t mean that socializing should stop.
 There are still many ways in which you can connect with your work buddies or friends.
 This is important for your mental health and overall well-being, so don’t stop doing it.
 Socialize every day, at least once per day, especially if you’re living by yourself.
 Even if you’re not, keeping in touch with those close to you is important in these moments.

 Working from home can be chaotic – don’t let it be that way.
+Optimize your work setup.
 Find your favorite office, set it up, get rid of distractions, set up office hours, respect them, and keep socializing.
 Easy peasy.
 Good luck!